English Placement Test

 We ask you to take this test so that we can understand the level of your language proficiency.
 We can then place you in the best class for your level, so that you will learn as much as possible, and study with other students at the same level.

-We cannot place you in a class without the placement test, so please come to school and take the test as early as possible.
+We cannot place you in a class without the placement test, so please come to school and take the test at least one week before the start of your course.

 Don’t worry if you have a bad day and you feel that you didn’t do well on the test.
 If you are placed in a level that is too low for you, your teacher will know that, and they will send you to a higher level.
 Also, if you feel that the class is too difficult or too easy, talk to your teacher.
 They can send you to a different level, or give you some suggestions to help you.